How Hotels Can Save Money on Business Energy

 Consider your premises, consult with colleagues and map out typical routines.
 Ask yourself whether lighting, heating or appliances are left on when not in use.

 Find the right tariff for your hotel

 Let’s start with your business energy contract.
 When did you last get a new tariff?
 If it was more than a year ago, you are almost certainly overpaying for the energy you use.

 Switching to a better value tariff is a simple way to reduce your running costs.
-Business Electricity Prices can find you a comparable quote in seconds via our online comparison tool.
+Business Electricity Prices can find you a comparable quote in seconds via our online business energy comparison tool.
 We can even find you a deal that meets your business’ specific needs.

 By switching to a green energy tariff, you can lower your energy bills and do your bit to support renewable energy generation.